nogalcy/trip-tracker-frontend/README.md

+### This is only the front-end as deploying on Render is easier when projects are split.
+The link to the backend code is [here](https://github.com/nogalcy/trip-tracker-backend)

 ### Finished Front-end for Trip Tracker

 * React.js and Node.js frontend, Bootstrap used for basic css components and then specified with the individual css files